 If the system is set to channel 01 then the 2nd transmitter must be set to channel 02 with identical serial number.
 Furthermore, on the Channel dipswitch on the decoder board, positions #7 and #8 must set to "01" for two-channel scanning (scans channel 01 and 02).
-See Section 4.2.6.2 on page 41 on how to set the Pitch & Catch function.
+Refer to Section 4.2.6.2 on page 39 on how to set the Pitch & Catch function.

-4.2.6 Dipswitch Settings
+4.2.6 Receiver Function Dipswitch Settings